 Every point builds to a win, touch-down by touch-down, field goal by field goal.
-If the team falls too far behind as the game time runs out, however, then the outcome is inevitable loss.
+If the team falls too far behind as the game time runs out, however, then the outcome is an inevitable loss.

 |Success & Failure is Never Inevitable

 Points count and a match will be won by the wrestler with the higher number of points – unless his opponent manages an overwhelming fall.
-Regardless the past success as measured by points, a wrestler can reverse the trend and win, even before the allowable match time expires.
+Regardless of the past success as measured by points, a wrestler can reverse the trend and win, even before the allowable match time expires.
 He can also lose as quickly if he doesn’t remain vigilant.

 Although no individual member can win or lose the game some, like the quarterback or a receiver, can receive special credit (for wins) and special blame (for loses).

-Each wrestler’s win or loss contributes to the team’s win or loss; but each wrestler also personally and clearly wins or loses due solely to his own ability.
+Each wrestler’s win or loss contributes to the team’s win or loss, but each wrestler also personally and clearly wins or loses due solely to his own ability.

 More on Specialization

 Isn’t conventional command & control team design with specialists still effective and necessary?
-Just as the quarterback doesn’t play in the defensive lineman position, you certainly wouldn’t want your lawyers working as engineers, or your sales teams on the shipping/receiving dock.
+Just as the quarterback doesn’t play in the defensive lineman position, you certainly wouldn’t want your lawyers working as engineers or your sales teams on the shipping/receiving dock.
 True, but the wrestling model addresses this specialist question by its use of weight class.

 Wrestlers are matched to their opponents by their weight: collegiate wrestling has ten weight classes (125 lbs, 133 lbs…285 lbs).
 These weight classes can be viewed as specialization: your 125 lb wrestler represents Sales; your 285 lb wrestler represents Operations.
 You certainly wouldn’t put your lightweight against their heavyweight.
-And while different sized wrestlers may move differently or rely upon certain wrestling techniques, their core skills are common (e.g. single-leg take-down, half nelson).
+And while differently sized wrestlers may move differently or rely upon certain wrestling techniques, their core skills are common (e.g. single-leg take-down, half nelson).

 In the business world, examples of common core skills would include critical and systems thinking, and formal consensus decision-making.
 Through training in these core skills, all of your team members have important and common skills while still permitting a specialist focus.
-By adopting this wrestler’s perspective team members can operate within their specialization “class” while using their broad systems awareness to help avoid unwanted outcomes and to exploit leverage points that might otherwise be missed.
+By adopting this wrestler’s viewpoint team members can operate within their specialization “class” while using their broad systems awareness to help avoid unwanted outcomes and to exploit leverage points that might otherwise be missed.